toxazhl/fastmqtt/README.md

     ...
 ```

-2. Using the `register` method before connecting, only before connecting:
+2. Using the `register` method before connecting, can be used only before connecting:

 ```python
 fastmqtt.register(handler, "my/topic")
 ```

-3. Using the `subscribe` method after connecting, only after connecting:
+3. Using the `subscribe` method after connecting, can be used always:

 ```python
 await fastmqtt.subscribe(handler, "my/topic")